“I don’t need the church to be a Christian.”

 - They are his brothers and sisters.
 Paul knows that these are not just people he worships with on Sunday.
 These are dear friends in the Lord.
 They are family.

 - He loves them and longs for them.
 This longing means that Paul had a deep desire to be with them.

 - They are his joy and his crown.
 Paul’s joy, first and foremost, is found in Christ.
 The entire book of Philippians makes that clear.
 But Paul also finds joy in knowing that these Christians are doing well and growing in their faith.
 Paul uses the metaphor of a crown to communicate the fact that he sees the church as a precious treasure.

 - And finally he refers to them as his beloved.
 Paul is leaving no doubt regarding just how deeply he loves the Christians at Philippi.

 Where did Paul get this kind of love for others?
 Why are his emotions so strong for this local church?
 The answer is that Paul had a deep love for Jesus Christ and from this overflowed a deep love for Jesus’ family.

 Paul reminds us in a very powerful way that God is not calling us just into community with Him, but the moment we are saved we are also brought into community with his other sons and daughters.
+We can’t say that we love Jesus and at the same time reject his bride (the church).
 Are you struggling when it comes to finding a church where you can make deep relationships?
 My hope and prayer for you is that Paul’s love for Christ and others will inspire you see the church as your ‘beloved.’